 - Hootsuite Analytics: (Our choice for analytic reports) free app that focuses on tracking insights from Facebook, Instagram, and Twitter.
 Great for those who already use Hootsuite to schedule their social media posts.

-- Sprout Social: Is a paid application that can be used with all of the major social media platforms
+- Sprout Social: Is a paid application that can be used with all of the major social media platforms.

 As always, do your research to determine which application works best for you and your business.

-We hope you see the benefits of tracking your efforts in social media as to increase your return on investment and raise your bottom line.
+We hope you see the benefits of tracking your efforts in social media to increase your return on investment and raise your bottom line.
 Start using analytics today to track your time and efforts you have put into social media content creation to determine the best formula for your ultimate success online.

 Note: This post contains affiliate links, which means that by clicking and purchasing from of these links, we will receive a small commission.
 This post is not sponsored, all opinions are our own.
 For more information, please visit our Affiliate Disclaimer Policy.